 Results of a new user survey on attitudes toward SAP's licensing practices are neither ambiguous, nor surprising -- especially for those already frustrated with the way the software maker does business.
 The U.K. and Ireland SAP User Group, which conducted the survey, said SAP is listening, even though it's unclear what changes the software maker will eventually make.

-According to the survey, which included 366 users among 150 organizations throughout the region, 95% of SAP users believe
+According to the survey, which included 366 users among 150 organizations throughout the region, 95% of SAP users believe the company's software licensing policies are overly complicated.

 Furthermore, the research revealed users want to see greater transparency when it comes to licensing costs, with 88% of respondents believing that SAP should make its price list public.